 How Can Celiac Disease Affect Patients' Quality of Life?

 Celiac disease has life-long implications which can significantly impact the patient's quality of life.
-When newly diagnosed, patients will have to be gluten-free for life to prevent symptoms and decrease the risk of further damage to their intestines.
+When newly diagnosed, patients will have to be gluten-free for life to help manage symptoms and support intestinal health.
 Many people with Celiac risk unintentional exposure to gluten when they dine out or purchase processed foods, as there are many unknown and hidden sources of gluten.
-Even with effective management of this condition through a gluten-free diet, unknowingly consuming it can lead to fatigue, malabsorption, digestive issues such as cramping and diarrhea, neurological problems, and continued damage to the digestive tract.
+Even with effective management of this condition through a gluten-free diet, unknowingly consuming it can lead to fatigue, malabsorption, digestive issues such as cramping and diarrhea, neurological problems, and continued challenges to the digestive tract.

 Sometimes, a psychologist referral may be made for coping mechanisms as managing this condition can be difficult for Celiac patients.
-Another consideration that can impact patients' lives and disease progression is that not everyone may present with digestive symptoms.
-However, even small amounts consumed can lead to intestinal damage stressing the importance of regular testing.
-It is important to note that although there may be an adjustment period that can impact a person's life after diagnosis, once the adjustments are made along with proper treatment and management, people with Celiac can still have thriving lives.
+Another consideration that can impact patients' lives and condition management is that not everyone may present with digestive symptoms.
+However, even small amounts consumed can lead to intestinal challenges, stressing the importance of regular testing.
+It is important to note that although there may be an adjustment period that can impact a person's life after diagnosis, once the adjustments are made along with proper management, people with Celiac can still have thriving lives.

 Importance Of Regular Laboratory Testing For Patients With Celiac Disease

 Regular laboratory testing is essential for patients with Celiac to manage this condition effectively.
-Consistent testing can reduce the risk of damaging their villi, and nutrient deficiencies, assess autoimmunity reactions, and improve symptom management.
-Celiac can damage the villi in the small intestine, which are responsible for nutrient absorption causing nutrient deficiencies.
-Some of the most common vitamins shown to be deficient in Celiac patients include iron, folic acid, zinc, and vitamins B6, B12, and D leading to neurological issues, bone alterations, and other health complications.
+Consistent testing can help reduce the risk of damaging their villi, and nutrient deficiencies, assess autoimmunity reactions, and improve symptom management.
+Celiac can affect the villi in the small intestine, which are responsible for nutrient absorption, potentially causing nutrient deficiencies.
+Some of the most common vitamins shown to be deficient in Celiac patients include iron, folic acid, zinc, and vitamins B6, B12, and D, which may contribute to neurological issues, bone alterations, and other health complications.

-When needed, a follow-up biopsy may be done or an endoscopy to assess damage to the villi with worsening symptoms following disease management with a gluten-free diet.
-However, if the symptoms are controlled, bi-annual testing can help patients assess their autoimmune response, screen deficiencies, exposure to gluten or gliadin, intestinal healing, and if they are getting healthier.
+When needed, a follow-up biopsy may be done or an endoscopy to assess the condition of the villi with worsening symptoms following management with a gluten-free diet.
+However, if the symptoms are controlled, bi-annual testing can help patients assess their autoimmune response, screen for deficiencies, exposure to gluten or gliadin, intestinal healing, and if they are getting healthier.
 Patients with Celiac can use these tests as guides as part of their lifelong management of this condition.

 Top Labs to Run Bi-Annually On Your Patients Experiencing Celiac Disease

-The gold standard for diagnosing Celiac duodenum biopsy.
+The gold standard for diagnosing Celiac is a duodenum biopsy.
 However, after a diagnosis has been established, functional labs can be helpful in comprehensive care for Celiac patients.
-Here are some commonly used functional medicine labs that are used to assess, monitor, and adjust treatment protocols on a bi-annual basis for Celiac Disease:
+Here are some commonly used functional medicine labs that are used to assess, monitor, and adjust management protocols on a bi-annual basis for Celiac Disease:

 Celiac Panel